 This archery single pin sight is amazing just how many adjustments you can make here.
 You can adjust this for left-hand or right-hand use.
 You also have an adjustable micro push-button light, yardage indicating pointer, 2nd and 3rd axis illuminated LED light level, and you’re even able to adjustments with a single hand.
 There’s even a special “Gravity Line” rotational adjustment that aligns the pin movement with gravity.

-7. HHA Optimizer Tetra– Best One Pin Bow Sight
+7. HHA Optimizer Tetra– Best Rated Single Pin Bow Sight

 HHA sights actually comes in 16 different type of sight configurations.
 So to find the right one model you want, you need to decide whether you want the RH or LH version, 1⅝ or 2-inch scope housing, fixed position or adjustable dovetail, and whether the pin size is 0.010 or 0.019-inch.

 Just keep in mind that whatever model you get, it won’t be cheap.
 But then again, the quality of single pin sights is simply outstanding so you’re getting a good deal.
-The Optimizer bow sights have made a great name for itself over the years, and now you’re getting the 4th generation.
-HHA King pin says that this Tetra is the most advanced sight they’ve ever produced.
+The HHA Optimizer Tetra bow sights have made a great name for itself over the years, and now you’re getting the 4th generation.
+HHA King pin says that this hha optimizer tetra is the most advanced sight they’ve ever produced.

 At the very least, you can be pretty sure you won’t be buying a new bow sight any time soon.
 Here, the yardage pointer is made of brass, the fiber is fully protected with a machined aluminum pin carrier, and even the tapes are water-resistant.
+The yardage can be increased in 5-yard increments, allowing you to make accurate shots.
 You even get a 100% lifetime warranty.

-8. Spot Hogg Fast Eddie Compound Bow Sight– Best 1 Pin Bow Sight
+8. Spot Hogg Fast Eddie Compound Bow Sight– Best Single Pin Compound Bow Sight

 Spot Hogg Fast Eddie single pin sight has an enviable reputation in the bow sights industry, and the use of the term “Fast” in this bow sight model is quite encouraging.
 Spot Hogg Fast Eddie isn’t cheap either, but then again that’s to be expected when a bow sight is of high quality.
 You really do want to consider this, however, because it was actually designed with hunting in mind.